Peanut Butter Pinwheels

 - In a bowl, cream shortening, peanut butter and sugar.
 Beat in egg and milk.
 Combine the flour, baking soda and salt; gradually add to creamed mixture.

-- Roll out between floured waxed paper into a 12-in. x 10-in. rectangle.
+- Roll out between floured waxed paper into a 12x10-in. rectangle.
 Sprinkle chips to within 1/2 in. of edges.
-Roll up tightly, jelly-roll style, starting with a long side; wrap in plastic wrap.
+Roll up tightly, jelly-roll style, starting with a long side; wrap in plastic.
 Refrigerate for 20-30 minutes or until easy to handle.